yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Hardware/Asus/WL500GP.rst

  * You can find the router on it's previous ip address (otherwise 192.168.1.1) == WL-500gP specific configuration ==
 === Interfaces ===
 /!\ ''' Some people have been having troubles by setting wan_proto=none.
-It appears as if it breaks the vlan0.''' /!\
+It appears as if it breaks the vlan0.
+Similarly forcing lan_proto=dhcp_server breaks LAN even in "diag" mode (and potentially bricks the router).''' /!\

 Before reading further, please read about the internal network architecture and how physical ports map to vlans unless you're already familiar with it.
 See OpenWrtDocs/NetworkInterfaces if you feel like you could refresh your memory.